gpego1/gpego1/README.md

 ###

-<p align="left">My name is Gabriel Pego  Feitosa and I'm a student, I'm from Indaiatuba-SP learning how to code in FIEC</p>
+<p align="left">My name is Gabriel Pego  Feitosa and I'm a student, I'm from Indaiatuba-SP learning how to code at FIEC</p>

 ###